osilander/bacterial-genomics-intro/ngs-orthology/index.rst

           muscle -in infile.fas -out your_alignment.aln

-This will take a couple of minutes to complete.
+This will take a couple of minutes to complete, so you may want to execute it in a ``tmux`` window.

 Building a phylogeny
 --------------------

 We will use |raxml| to build our phylogeny.
 This uses a maximum likelihood method to infer parameters of evolution and the topology of the tree.
-Again, the syntx of the command is fairly simple, except you must make sure that you are using the directory in which |raxml| sits.
+Again, the syntx of the command is fairly simple.

 The arguments are: